 After 30 minutes, check the water in the bowl.
 If the color of the Kool-Aid has seeped into the bowl, then you know you have a leak.
 Fixing it could be as simple as replacing the toilet’s current flapper with a new one (but if that doesn’t stop the leak, you may need to consult a plumber.)

 2. Fix A Squeaky Hinge

 Have a squeaky door somewhere that’s driving you crazy?
 You can silence the squeak with shortening!
 Just rub a small amount of shortening over the hinge, then open and shut the door a few times.
 It’s a quick and easy fix, and you’ll wonder why you didn’t do it sooner!

 3. Remove Stripped Screws

-Place part of the rubber band over the screw head, then use your drill to remove the screw like normal.
-The added friction from the rubber band will help the drill to grab the screw, so you can get it out!
+Place a section of the rubber band over the screw head, then use your screwdriver or drill to remove the screw like normal.
+The rubber band will help grip the screw so you can get it out!

 4. Secure Screws In Place

 Want to make sure a screw stays in place?
 Once it’s screwed in, coat the head with a layer of clear nail polish.
 When the nail polish dries, it will seal the screw in place and make it much less likely to loosen over time.